nohren/memes-table/README.md

 ## Architecture

 This project is meant to be lightweight, simple, sustainable and free.
-As such there is no backend, no database, no server.
-It does as much as currently possible with static and freely hosted content using GitHub Pages to host the main bundle.
+As such there is no dedicated backend, and no database currently.
+It does as much as currently possible with static and freely hosted content using vercel to build and host the main bundle.
+With vercel we also get automatic deployment, free serverless functions, and a CDN to place the content closer to the user.
+The CDN is not really needed for this project but is a nice bonus.

-Setup is via
+Project initial setup is via
 https://www.freecodecamp.org/news/how-to-set-up-deploy-your-react-app-from-scratch-using-webpack-and-babel-a669891033d4/

-Project archive functionality uses:
-JSX via React, CSS via global style sheet and styled components.
+Uses JSX via React, CSS via global style sheet and styled components.

 ### Git Workflow